Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: Conclusions and future work

 \section{Conclusions and future work}

-We have introduced and examined a novel distributed coordination and communication problem, in which multiple wireless sensors need to coordinate and find a common strategy to transmit a shared alarm message.
-The problem is fundamentally different from general error rate minimization, in which every packet contains different information; instead, we can accept collisions on one channel as long as the transmission of the message is guaranteed on another.
-We proved that this problem is both NP-hard and has a deterministic optimal solution, and proposed two heuristic solutions that can achieve a small optimality gap in practical conditions, each with its own advantages.
-The clustering-based solution is computationally fast, but requires \emph{a priori} knowledge of the activation probability matrix.
-On the other hand, the \gls{mab} solution takes some time to converge to the optimum, but it can be trained distributedly with no additional signaling.
+We have introduced and examined a novel distributed coordination and communication problem, in which multiple wireless sensors need to coordinate and find a common strategy to transmit a shared message.
+The problem is fundamentally different from general error rate minimization, in which every packet contains different information, and is NP-hard.
+We proved that a deterministic optimal solution exists, and proposed two heuristics with a small optimality gap in practical conditions.
+The clustering-based heuristic is close to the optimum, but requires \emph{a priori} knowledge of the system, while the \gls{mab} solution can get stuck in a local maximum, but it can be trained online with no additional signaling.

 There are several possible avenues of future work on the topic, including the use of more advanced learning mechanisms, such as neural network-based bandits which can generalize experience and converge with fewer training samples.
-Another interesting research direction is the application of these principles to swarm control, in which the sensors are not only passively transmitting an alarm messages, but exchanging information about a shared environment, which they can directly modify by acting in concert.
+Another interesting research direction is the application of these principles to swarm control, in which the sensors are exchanging information about a shared environment, which they can directly modify by acting in concert.
+Finally, the scalability of the solutions to scenarios with massive numbers of devices is a significant challenge for future research.